 Dr. Ilze King earned her MA and PhD in Religion and Education at Fordham University.

-She has taught at Preston for the last 12 years, grades 10 to 12.
-She has taught New Testament, The World’s Religions, Becoming a Woman of Mature Faith, and Psychology and Faith.
-She presently teaches the junior theology Christian Morality and Catholic Social Teachings course, as well as senior theology, The World’s Religions.
+She has taught at Preston for the last 18 years, grades 9 to 12.
+She has taught Foundations in Catholicism, New Testament, The World’s Religions, Becoming a Woman of Mature Faith, and Psychology and Faith.
+She presently teaches the junior theology Christian Morality and Catholic Social Teachings course, as well as senior theology, The World’s Religions, and Psych and Faith.

 Dr. King has a long and abiding interest in Catholic social teachings and social justice, as well as women’s experience in the Catholic tradition.
 She strives to assist her students to become more aware of themselves connecting to their inner center and light.
 She encourages her students to explore and own the best that the Catholic tradition can offer and to expand in their perspective about ways they can share their inner light with their family, friends and wider community.